blue borage honey health benefits

 Borage honey

-Borago officinalis L. is a widely spread wild flower, used in both traditional and modern medicine, in beekeeping as it provides high amounts of both nectar and pollen, in agriculture as a companion plant and as a culinary ingredient.
-The honey resulted from its nectar is equally beneficial.
+Borago officinalis L. is a widely spread wild flower, used in both traditional and modern medicine, in agriculture as a companion plant and as a culinary ingredient, but also in beekeeping, as it provides high amounts of both nectar and pollen.

 It’s a very spread wild flower, found almost everywhere on the planet, known in English as Borage, or Blue Borage, in French: Bourrache officinale, in Italian: Borragine, in German: Borretsch, in Spanish: Borraja, in Finnish: Purasruoho, in Romanian: Limba mielului.
 Only to give a few example.
 It seems that everybody knows this beautiful flower.